 Wireless charging spreads in various fields

-Today, wireless chargers for smartphones are widely used, and the market size is rapidly increasing.
-By using wireless charging, it is possible to charge more quickly and without having to consider the power supply interface.
-Wireless charging is already commonplace, but it is expected to expand further in various product fields such as wearable devices, IoT devices, and beauty appliances.
+Wireless chargers for smartphones are now widely used, and the market size is growing rapidly.
+Wireless charging allows you to charge faster and without having to consider the power port interface.
+Wireless charging is already commonplace, but it is expected to expand further in various product areas, such as wearable devices, IoT devices, and beauty appliances.

-In this article, we will introduce the wireless charging standard "Qi" and the certification solution required for wireless charging compatible with 15W power supply after Qi v1.3.
+In this article, we will introduce the wireless charging standard "Qi" and the certification required for 15W power supply compatible wireless charging of Qi v1.3 and later.

 When wireless charging is used